ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/inheritance-design.md

 	l : Link = None

-### 3. Methods doesn't exist in sub class but present in super class
+### 3. Method doesn't exist in sub class but present in super class

 	class A(object):
 	    x: int = 1